John2206/John2206/README.md

 I am student at HTL Spengergasse, Vienna, Austria.
 I am currently learning some new programming languages.
 How to reach me: loe240286@spengergasse.at
-I am currently working on an app I want to bring to the Play Store.

 <!--